Data Centers in South Bend

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Indiana offers a significant sales and use tax exemption on qualifying data center equipment and power consumption.
-This incentive directly reduces both the initial capital investment and ongoing operational costs, making the state financially attractive for new builds and major expansions.
+Tax Advantage For Data Centers: Indiana provides a specific sales and use tax exemption for qualifying data center equipment and energy.
+This financial benefit reduces the total cost of ownership for large-scale infrastructure deployments.

 Natural Disaster Risk